sapwbd/TwitchEmoteScraper/README.md

 Open a terminal of choice and switch to the repository directory.
 Run the following command

 ```
-.\{mvnwBinary} clean package
+{pathToMavenBinary} clean package
 ```

 where,
-_mvnwBinary_ is either the mvnw or mvnw.cmd if your OS is linux based or Windows
+_pathToMavenBinary_ is either ./mvnw or .\mvnw.cmd for linux based and Windows OSes respectively

 The final artifact will be present in the target subdirectory as _TwitchEmoteScraper-{version}-jar-with-dependencies.jar_